fadhli00/MITTR/Phase 1: Initial Access & Execution Analysis/README.md

 This phase simulates an adversary gaining an initial foothold within the environment through **user-assisted execution**.

 A malicious Windows payload named **`invoicee.exe`** was delivered to a victim workstation.
-The user manually executed the file, resulting in the establishment of a **Command & Control (C2)** channel back to the attacker infrastructure.
+The user manually executed the file, resulting in the establishment of a **Command & Control (C2)** channel back to attacker infrastructure.

 ### Objectives
 - Detect execution of an **unsigned binary**